nicolas-cusan/breakpoint-helper/README.md

 ### `listenAll(callback, [options])`

 Listen to all breakpoints matching or un-matching and execute a callback function.
 The callback function will receive an array of the matching breakpoint names in reverse order as a parameter.
-Than means the largest breakpoint name (or smallest when using `options.useMax`) comes first in the array.
+That means the largest breakpoint name (or smallest when using `options.useMax`) comes first in the array.
 The array will be empty if no breakpoints are matching.

 #### Arguments